 If I were a rich man

-The Law Society's recommended minimum trainee salary as of 1 May 2018 is £21,561 in London and £19,122 outside.
-This replaces the SRA's previous minimum salary requirement, abolished in summer 2014, which was lower.
+The Law Society's recommended minimum trainee salary as of 1 May 2019 is £22,121 in London and £19,619 outside.
+(In future the minimum figure will go up every year in line with inflation.)
+This minimum replaces the SRA's previous minimum salary requirement, abolished in summer 2014, which was lower.
 The Law Society's minimum is only a recommendation though and not enforceable; some trainees earn less.
 Low salaries mainly affect regional firms and small general practice and legal aid firms.
 Legal aid cuts have squeezed the incomes of many junior lawyers in this area.

 For a more detailed analysis of trainee and NQ pay at different types of firms and in different regions read our feature How much do trainee lawyers earn?.
 For more information on individual firm pay, check out Table of salaries and benefits.